Well-posedness for the classical Stefan problem and the zero surface tension limit: Introduction

-While formally the same as the basic energy structure for the heat equation, the moving boundary contribution exists, but it is only implicitly contained in it.
-A very important consequence of the ALE-formulation of the problem is to make this contribution clear and transparent, in the form explicitly given by~(\ref{eq:trans}).
-Observe that this energy structure incorporates the Taylor sign condition~(\ref{eq:taylor0}) in a very natural way, as it becomes a factor whose sign is crucial to the coercivity properties of the quadratic form displayed in~(\ref{eq:trans}).
+This basic energy law is to weak to control the regularity of the evolving free-boundary.
+Observe that our higher-order control of the free-boundary given by \eqref{eq:trans} naturally produces the stability condition; in particular, the Taylor sign condition~(\ref{eq:taylor0}) arises as coefficient to the second-fundamental form, and it sign determines either the control or growth of the curvature and its derivatives via a Gronwall-type inequality.

 A further subtlety consists in the discovery of another coercive energy term which is defined on the whole domain $\Omega$ (phase), displayed in the fourth line of~(\ref{eq:coercive}).
-It contains terms of general form
+It contains terms of the general form

 for $a,b$ as in~(\ref{eq:coercive}).
-They are {\em intrinsically} linked to the problem and carry an information about the regularity of the divergence of $v$; taking $a=0$ and $b=1$ the first term above becomes the norm of the ALE-divergence of $v$, as it is easily seen from~(\ref{eq:ALEheat}):
+They are {\em intrinsically} linked to the problem and contain information about the regularity of the divergence of the velocity $v$.
+Taking $a=0$ and $b=1$, the first term above becomes the norm of the ALE-divergence of $v$, as it is easily seen from~(\ref{eq:ALEheat}):

-The gauge condition~(\ref{eq:gauge}), which relies on a result from~\cite{DaMo}, allows us to get optimal regularity of the temperature function $q$.
-This is possible as we have exact (and in general optimal!) control of the $H^s$-Sobolev norms of $\Psi$ on the interior, in terms of $H^{s-0.5}$-norm of $\Psi$ on the boundary $\Gamma$.
+The gauge condition~(\ref{eq:gauge}) allows us to get optimal Sobolev regularity for $\Psi$ and hence for the temperature function $q$.
 This allows us to prove that the energy $\E$ defined in~(\ref{eq:energy}) is in fact bounded by the coercive quadratic form (the ``natural energy") $\F$~(\ref{eq:coercive}) dictated by the Stefan problem.

 Condition~(\ref{eq:taylor00}) is the exact equivalent of the Taylor sign condition, necessary for well-posedness of free-surface incompressible Euler equations without surface tension~\cite{CoSh07} or the water wave problem~\cite{Wu97}.
 If the initial temperature $q_0$ is nonnegative, it is implied by the Hopf's lemma, at least over a short period of time.
 In a short time regime, we prove a uniform lower bound on $\lambda$ (cf.~(\ref{eq:taylor})), thus enabling us to close the estimates.